Aidan-B1409/Aidan-B1409/README.md

 ### Hi there 👋
 I'm an AI/CS doctoral student @ Oregon State University.
 My research focuses on real-world, practical applications of machine learning.
-M
-I'm a C.S. student @ Oregon State with a focus on machine learning engineering.
-I'm currently working on social media sentiment analysis & emotion understanding with deep NLP.
-I've always had a love for software engineering, and enjoy writing clean, maintainable, and efficent solutions for data science problems.
+Currently, I work on the development of [image segmentation models for food and food waste recognition](https://github.com/Soundbendor/FoodWasteDetect).
+I led the design and development of the [Smart Compost Bin](https://github.com/Soundbendor/food-detection-embedded) for automatic household food waste measurement.
+In the past, I developed a [BERT-based sentiment analysis NLP model for music emotion recognition from social media discourse](https://github.com/Soundbendor/music_discourse_prediction).

-If you want to learn more about my projects, you can check out my website at [aidanbeery.com](https://aidanbeery.com/)
+If you want to learn more about my projects and publications, you can check out my website at [aidanbeery.com](https://aidanbeery.com/)

 [![My GitHub Stats](https://github-readme-stats.vercel.app/api/?username=Aidan-B1409&count_private=true&theme=tokyonight&showicons=true)]()